lmansilla92/generate-my-readme/README.md

 ## Contribute

-To view the repository of this weather app and contribute to this application click the following link:  [Generate My README](https://github.com/lmansilla92/generate-my-readme)
+To view the repository of this application and contribute to this application click the following link:  [Generate My README](https://github.com/lmansilla92/generate-my-readme)

 If you need help on how to clone a GitHub repository into your local repository, visit the following GitHub link: [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)